Jungle Style Interior - Design Basics and Inspiration

 -

-Try secondhand planters, affordable thrifted art, or DIY leaf prints.
-Rearrange existing furniture and add plants gradually.
-Swapping throw pillow covers or using upcycled jars can refresh the space for less.
+Consider secondhand planters, affordable thrifted art, or DIY leaf prints.
+Rearrange the furniture and try adding plants.
+Consider swapping throw pillow covers or using upcycled jars from the kitchen.

 -